the-laurel/chain-proposals/evmos/PrincipleOfIntegrity.md

 ## Rules

-1. blockchain transactions of only one nature and in only one direction are decreasing integrity
+1. blockchain transactions of only one nature and in only one direction are decreasing the integrity
 2. complementary transactions or transactions in the opposite direction are increasing the integrity
-3. off-chain transactions should also be considered when judging integrity
+3. off-chain transactions should also be considered when judging the integrity
 4. transparency increases the chance to achieve integrity (but does not guarantee it)

 ## Obvious Applications

 - application of justice
-- determination of integrity
+- determination of the integrity